lhcb/starterkit-lessons/first-analysis-steps/interactive-dst.md

 Add this to your script and restart `ipython` as before.

-> ## Detecting file ends {.callout}
->
+{% callout "Detecting file ends" %}
-> It is not easy to detect that the input file has ended.
-Especially
-> if you want to get it right for data and simulation.
-Checking that
-> `/Event/Rec/Header` exists is a safe bet in simulation and data if
-> your file has been processed by `Brunel` (the event reconstruction
+It is not easy to detect that the input file has ended.
+Especially if you want to get it right for data and simulation.
+Checking that `/Event/Rec/Header` exists is a safe bet in simulation and data if your file has been processed by `Brunel` (the event reconstruction software).
-> software).
 It might not work in other cases.
+{% endcallout %}

 Using the name of our stripping line we can now advance through the DST until we reach an event which contains a candidate: